Bob Warn Field at Sycamore Stadium - Terre Haute Rex

 Food & Beverage 3

 There is one concession area near the main entrance of the stadium.
-There is not an abundance of choices and prices are from moderate to high.
+There is not an abundance of choices, and prices are from moderate to high.
 The area is behind the seating concourse and away from the seating bowl.
 The options include hot dogs, brats, burgers, chicken sandwiches, nachos, and pretzels.
-They are all offered in a combo form that includes a drink and a bag of chips.
+They are all offered in a combo form, including a drink and a bag of chips.

-Pepsi produces are sold by the bottles and beer is available by draft or can.
-Can options include Bud and Bud Light, Michelob Utra, and Bush Light.
-Hard alcoholic seltzers and Cutwater varietie sare also at the concession stand.
+Pepsi products are sold, and beer is available either on draft or can.
+Options include Bud and Bud Light, Michelob Ultra, and Bush Light.
+Hard alcoholic seltzers and Cutwater varieties are also at the concession stand.

 Atmosphere 3

-The stadium is expanded to 2,000 for Rex games and the club does its best to provide a minor league-style atmosphere for the fans who attend each game.
+The stadium expands to 2,000 for Rex games, and the club does its best to provide a minor league-style atmosphere for the fans who attend each game.
 It is a step back to a simpler type of wood bat ball and does not feature too many annoyances that might strike a chord with traditionalists.
 The Rex play on a FieldTurf infield and natural grass outfield.

-The Rex attracts a nice crowd to their home games.
-There is a merchandise tent that offers quite few different styles of clothing from caps to shirts to sweaters with the Rex logo.
-A kid's bounce house is behind the area, along with a few stools and tables overlooking the right field line.
+The Rex attracts a pleasant crowd to their home games.
+A merchandise tent that offers quite a few different styles of attire, from caps to shirts to sweaters with the Rex logo.
+A kid's bounce house is behind the area, with a few stools and tables overlooking the right field line.

 Neighborhood 3

 The stadium is north of campus and is adjacent to a cemetery.
 Before renovations, the tombstones were highly visible from behind the outfield walls.
-The stadium does sit on 3rd Street, the main artery of town, where you will find a collection of local proprietors and national restaurant chains.
-The stadium is located about three miles north of I-70, where many of these options are located, but downtown Terre Haute is close and has the potential of becoming a burgeoning hot spot in town.
+The stadium sits on 3rd Street, the main artery of town, where you will find a collection of local proprietors and national restaurant chains.
+The stadium is nearly three miles north of I-70, where many of these options are, but downtown Terre Haute is close and has the potential to become a burgeoning hot spot in town.

 The Candles Holocaust Museum and Education Center was created in 1995 by Holocaust survivor Eva Mozes.
 The impressive museum features holograms of her memories and stories that visitors can view as if she is still with them.
 The cost is only $8 a person for adults and is well worth your time when in town.

 A tad bit down the road is J Gumbo’s - my destination for cheap eats and creative thinking; try the Black and bleu dip with nachos, bumblebee stew, Cajun nachos, Jean Lafitte po’boy, creole ratatouille.
-Gerhardt’s is a little further north of downtown, but worth the drive for homemade German cuisine.
-Rick’s Smokehouse is another option for smoked ribs and pulled pork.
+Rick’s Smokehouse & Grill is another option for smoked ribs and pulled pork.

-Terre Haute is nearby other Prospect League clubs in Danville and Lafayette, Danville Stadium and Loeb Stadium are two other Prospect League facilities that offer a great vibe during the summer months.
+Terre Haute is near other Prospect League clubs in Danville and Lafayette.
+Danville Stadium and Loeb Stadium are two other Prospect League facilities offering lovely vibes during the summer months.
 Another ballpark, Victory Field, is located a little bit over an hour in downtown Indianapolis and is one the best in the minor leagues.

 Fans 3

-The Rex attracts their fair share of the casual and dedicated fan base.
-Many come out to enjoy the winning baseball by the club and many others find it a great way to entertain the kids or socialize with friends during the summer months.
-The ballpark is never fully packed but they are impressive in numbers at times that bring a livelihood to the place.
+The Rex attracts a collection of casual and dedicated fans to the ballpark.
+Many come out to enjoy the winning baseball by the club, and many others find it a great way to entertain the kids or socialize with friends during the summer months.
+The ballpark is never fully packed, but they are impressive in numbers at times that bring a livelihood to the place.

 Access 4